-Russia bans images depicting Putin as gay clown
+Russia bans images depicting Putin as a gay clown

 Moscow (CNN)It is now illegal in Russia to distribute any images that depict President Vladimir Putin wearing makeup and implying he is gay.

-Memes of Putin as a gay clown have been widely shared online over the past few years.
+Such images -- or caricatures - have been widely shared online over the past few years known as the Putin gay clown meme.

 The Justice Ministry in Moscow has included one of them among a registry of "extremist materials," along with others such as anti-Semitic and racist pictures and slogans.